MomsFriendlyDevCo/axiosy/README.md

 |------------|-----------|---------|--------------------------|
 | `request`  | `Boolean` | `true`  | Log requests to console  |
 | `response` | `Boolean` | `false` | Log responses to console |

+NOTE: Setting the environment variable `DEBUG=axiosy` enables both of the above for anything using the library.